secretGeek/til/music/drum_beats.md

 fantastic resource i intend to come back to again and again.

-here's that blues in A I was working at earlier: https://www.youtube.com/watch?v=W9shk67MYdc
+here's that blues in A I was working at earlier: <https://www.youtube.com/watch?v=W9shk67MYdc>
+and same with just drums/bass <https://www.youtube.com/watch?v=Axrzkrk08pg>